italiancpp/meetup17/md.md

 }
 ```

-string_view is an object that can refer to a constant contiguous sequence of char-like objects with the first element of the sequence at position zero.
+**string_view** is an object that can refer to a constant contiguous sequence of char-like objects with the first element of the sequence at position zero.

-I repeat: string_view is a reference.
+**string_view is a reference**.
 This means: it does not participate in the ownership of the sequence.

 Typical implementations:

 * const char pointer and a size;
 * couple of pointers;

-You can imagine string_view as a smart const char* which provides any const member function of std::string as well as a few handy utilities to reduce its span.
+You can imagine string_view as a **smart const char*** which provides any const member function of std::string as well as a few handy utilities to reduce its span.
 You cannot enlarge a string_view until you reassign it.

 First of all, string_view is an **adapter**: different string types cam be adapted into a std::string-like container through string_view:
 ```cpp